Arefgh72/v2ray-proxy-pars-tester/README.md

 ### 🌍 GitHub-Tested Proxies (Globally Accessible)

 These proxies are tested from GitHub's international servers.
-They are generally working but may not be optimized for users inside Iran.
+They are generally working but may not be optimized for users

 *   **All Active Proxies (GitHub)**
     *   Contains **all** proxies that passed the initial global test.